suxuekun/libpyiotcloud/README.md

 ### Features

     1. User sign-up/sign-in
-       A. Amazon Cognito for user sign-up and sign-in (with support for OTP, MFA, OAuth2 for Facebook/Google/Amazon login)
+       A. Amazon Cognito for user sign-up and sign-in (with support for OTP)
+       B. Login with email or phone number
+       C. Login via social IDP - Facebook/Google/Amazon (OAuth2)
     2. Device and sensor management
        A. MongoDB NoSQL database for storing registered device and sensor information
        B. MongoDB Atlas cloud database service for storing sensor-data for dashboard charts